kariljordan/toolkit-of-ideas-fork/Accessibility.md

         * Apply the accessibility strategies and insights gained from Carpentries workshops to other educational settings, fostering a more inclusive teaching approach.
 * How can you evaluate the accessibility of your workshop?
     * **Things you can do:**
-        * Include questions related to accessibility and accommodation satisfaction in post-workshop surveys to continually assess and improve your inclusive practices.
+        * Include questions related to accessibility support and satisfaction in post-workshop surveys to continually assess and improve your inclusive practices.
 * What came up during the workshop related to accessibility that you need to learn more about before your next workshop?
     * **Things you can do:**
-        * Have a post-workshop meeting with Instructors and Helpers, and discuss what went well with accommodations and how the workshop could improve.
+        * Have a post-workshop meeting with Instructors and Helpers, and discuss what went well with accessibility support and how the workshop could improve.
 Commit to learning about a specific accessibility gap that occurred and make it better for the next workshop.